 Receipt by the Executive Director of a Member’s written notice of resignation;

-Expulsion of a Member can be decided by an affirmative vote of the Board of Directors, based on the good faith determination by the Board or person authorized by the Board to make such a determination, that the Member has failed in a material and serious degree to observe the rules of conduct of the Corporation as stated in these Bylaws or as otherwise may be adopted by the Board by
+Expulsion of a Member can be decided by an affirmative vote of the Board of Directors, based on the good faith determination by the Board of Directors or person authorized by the Board of Directors to make such a determination, that the Member has failed in a material and serious degree to observe the rules of conduct of the Corporation as stated in these Bylaws or as otherwise may be adopted by the Board of Directors by

 Resolution, or has engaged in conduct materially in breach and seriously prejudicial to the purposes and interests of the Corporation.
 Such determination will result in Expulsion of the Member.
 A Member’s voting rights, if any, are to be terminated upon the date of Notice of Expulsion.